ChrisMoller/mtx/README.md

 ### Principal Component Analysis

-The principal axis sampled data is the eigensystem of the covariance of the sample vectors:
+The principal axis of sampled data is the eigensystem of the covariance of the sample vectors:

 <pre>